GIScience/ohsome-now-stats-service/README.md

 The service can be run on every machine with a Java Runtime (JDK 17 or higher.)

-To do so run the following start script (on *nix systems):
+To do so, run the following start script (on *nix systems):

 ```shell
 ./gradlew bootRun